uma-email/poc/README.md

 Correlated Authorization is a Double Cross-Domain Authorization mechanism that works without shared central OIDC provider as well as without federated OIDC providers.

-Both the requesting party and the resource owner may use separate instances of the authorization server running on different security domains.
-This concept uses the permission ticket as a correlation handler between two authorization processes and the e-mail address as the RqP identifier.
+The requesting party and the resource owner may use mutually isolated instances of the authorization server residing on different security domains.
+This concept uses a permission ticket as a correlation handler between two authorization processes and an e-mail address as a unique requesting party identifier for identity-based access control.

 ## Sequence diagrams